CIRCUITSTATE/ESPNut-D1/Readme.md

 ![Alt text](/Docs/Resources/ESPNut-D1-R0.1-PCB-Featured-Image-1-JPG-3-1.jpg "a title")

-**ESPNut-D1** (pronounced as **"ee yes peanut"**) is an Serial Auto-Programmer for the ESP32 & ESP8266 microcontrollers from Espressif.
+**ESPNut-D1** (pronounced as **"ee yes peanut"**) is a Serial Auto-Programmer for the ESP32 & ESP8266 microcontrollers from Espressif.
 While there exists many such programmers, ESPNut-D1 is a completely open-source hardware (OSHW) project designed in the **KiCad** open-source EDA tool. **D1** is the first design variant of this project.
 You can download the source files of this design, modify them and redistribute them as you wish.

-ESPNut-D1 is based on the popular **CH340** series USB-to-Serial convert chip.
-The serial port the chip connects to the target microcontroller through its own serial port.
+ESPNut-D1 is based on the popular **CH340** series USB-to-Serial converter chip from WCH.
+The serial port of the chip connects to the target microcontroller through its own serial port.
 Thanks to the built-in serial bootloader of the ESP series microcontrollers, you can effortlessly program them at any time.
 The ESPNut-D1 makes this process a bit more convenient.

 ## Features